How were Roman walls built?

 Hadrian’s Wall is the remains of stone fortifications built by the Roman Empire following its conquest of Britain in the second century A.D.
 The original structure stretched more than 70 miles across the northern English countryside from the River Tyne near the city of Newcastle and the North Sea, west to the Irish Sea …

-READ ALSO: How do you have a successful roommate experience?
+READ ALSO: How do you have multiple logins on a Mac?

 How did Romans do engineering?